-Your tax liability has nothing to do with whether you get any benefits in return for paying tax, or whether the tax laws you inadvertently triggered while staying in a country more than 30 days / 3 months / 6 months etc. are inconvenient to you.
+Your tax liability has nothing to do with whether you get any benefits in return for paying tax, or whether the tax laws you inadvertently triggered while staying in a country for more than 30 days / 3 months / 6 months etc., are inconvenient to you.

 Tax evasion, whether by accident or sort of on purpose but you prefer not to think about it, is still tax evasion.

-So, if you haven’t thought about it, or didn’t realise, it’s best to be informed because tax departments can and do prosecute tax evasion – regardless of if you didn’t realise you were doing it.
-It’s quite literally one of their main functions.
-It’s one of the things they are best at.
+So, it’s best to be informed, because tax departments can and do prosecute tax evasion – regardless of whether or not you didn’t realise you were guilty of committing it.
+It’s quite literally one of their main functions and one of the things they do best.
 And it’s not just the fines for not filing that will sting you.
 The worst thing will be the back taxes, plus the interest on those unpaid taxes, going back years in some cases.

 You might still be thinking, but why would they come after me?
-How would they know to come after me?
-But the old question “why” was based on the concept that it was too complicated and expensive to track people down internationally and trace their tax and finances across multiple countries.
-So tax prosecutors only went after the big fish.
+How would they even know to come after me?
+This line of thinking relies on the old-fashioned idea that tax prosecutors only go after “big fish”, since it’s too complicated and expensive to track people down internationally or to trace their taxes and finances across multiple countries.

-This was true when things were done by individual tax agents and they had to try and connect with agents in other countries, other languages and more.
-But with the power of the internet, it was clear to tax departments that knowing everything about everyone could be simpler than ever before…
+This may have been true when things were done by individual tax agents and they had to try to connect with individual agents in other countries, encountering the obstacles of language barriers and more.
+But with the power of the internet, these barriers have been dramatically simplified, and tax departments can learn almost everything about almost everyone.